Skip to Content

 • 125 cm tall if coniferous (evergreen)

-If there is no room for the replacement trees on your private lot or you opt to not replant, there will be a cash-in-lieu fee of $250 per required replacement tree.
+If there is no room for the replacement trees on your private lot or you opt to not replant, there will be a cash-in-lieu fee per required replacement tree.
+Refer to the table above to determine the number of replacement trees required and the tree permit fees and securities section of the webpage for the fee and security information.
 This money will be used toward the planting of trees elsewhere within the City.

 Combinations of replacement trees and cash-in-lieu payment is also permitted to meet your tree replacement requirements for private tree removals.